Siege of Los Angeles: Occupation

 Upon holding a council of war, Castro decided to leave California, heading to Sonora with Pico and a few supporters on August 11, while the rest of his force retired to Rancho San Pascual.

 On August 13, 1846, Stockton led his column into town, followed by Fremont's force a half-hour later.
 On August 14, the remnants of the Californio army surrendered.

 Resistance

 Stockton established a garrison of forty-eight men under Captain Archibald H. Gillespie and departed in September His men, however, were undisciplined in an area with pro-Mexican feelings.

 Siege

-On September 23, twenty men under the command of Cerbulo Varela exchanged shots with the Americans at Government House, which ignited Los Angeles.
+On September 23, twenty men under the command of Serbulo Varela exchanged shots with the Americans at Government House, which ignited Los Angeles.
 On September 24, 150 Californios, organized under José María Flores, a Mexican Officer who remained in California, at Castro's old camp at La Mesa.
 Gillespie's forces were effectively besieged, while Gillespie sent Juan "Flaco" Brown to Commodore Stockton for help.

 Gillespie's men retreated to Fort Hill on September 28, but without water, they surrendered the next day.
 Terms called for Gillespie's men to leave Los Angeles, which they did on September 30, 1846, and boarded the American merchant vessel Vandalia.

 Flores quickly cleared the remaining American forces in southern California.